nx-lr/32chars-js/README.md

 #### Other writing systems and languages

-For substrings of a different Unicode script other than Latin, they are generated from a pool of characters from the script.
-The result is encoded using the pool of characters into a big integer, or in the case of extremely long words or CJK text, _arrays_ of big integers.
+For substrings of a non-Latin Unicode script, they are generated from a _case-insensitive_ character pool comprised of letters from that script.
+The result is encoded using the pool into a `BigInt`, or in the case of extremely long words or CJK text, _arrays_ of big integers.

-For bicameral scripts like Cyrillic, Greek, Armenian and Georgian, the substring is encoded initially as lowercase and then a separate procedure converts selected characters into uppercase based on the input string.
+For bicameral scripts, the substring is converted into lowercase and then a separate procedure converts selected characters based on their encoded indices into uppercase based on the input string.

 #### Arbitrary Unicode sequences